shashwat0309/POHA/docs/README.md

 - “Send 5 PYUSD to treasury for fees.”
 - “Verify me with SELF and mint the SBT.”
 - “Show my last 5 transactions and any pending ones.”

-Dev/testing
-- “Use RPC_URL=<your rpc> and PRIVATE_KEY=<your key>, then mint SBT for my wallet.”
-- “Simulate a stuck tx and retry with higher gas.”
-- “Resolve ‘vitalik.eth’ and swap 0.1 ETH to USDC on mainnet.”